MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rdn1edge/how-to/acs-test.rst

    -   ::

-        ./acs.sh -p rdn1edge -n true -a "-C board.flash0.diagnostics=1"
+        ./acs.sh -p rdn1edge -n true -v /tmp/luv-live-image-gpt.img -a "-C board.flash0.diagnostics=1"

       - This command starts the execution of the RD-N1-Edge model with networking enable and the ACS tests are executed.
-The luv-live image is picked up from the location ./output/rdn1edge/luv-live-image-gpt.img.
+The luv-live image is picked up from the location /tmp/luv-live-image-gpt.img.
 Additional parameters to the model are supplied using the -a command line parameter.

 --------------